albznw/dd2497-minix/minix/servers/fwdec/README.md

 } fw_chain;
 ```
 - The `head_entry` field refers to the first entry in every chain.
 If the chain is empty it's NULL.
 - The `chain_id` field specifies what type of chain it is.
-Possible values are found in `proto.h`.
+Possible values are found in `fwchain.h`.

 Every entry in a chain has this structure: